torchbox/wagtailapi/docs/usage.md

 #### The listing view (``/api/v1/pages/``)

-Here I'll go into the specific details about the ``pages`` listing.

-This is what a typical response from a ``GET`` request would look like:
+This is what a typical response from a ``GET`` request to this listing would look like:

 ```json
     GET /api/v1/pages/